jimm/www-ellisislandband-net/schedule.md

   TBD.

 * **July 1st, 2023** &ndash; We're back at *Park City Music Hall*, Bridgeport.
-Opening band and ticket info TBD.
+Come see the opening band Get Lit at 9pm and stick around, drink, and dance as we rock the house all night long!
+Ticket info TBD.

 * **August 26th, 2023** &ndash; *Black Rock PorchFest* in Bridgeport, CT.
   We're thrilled to be back at 49 Fayerweather Terrace.
 Time TBD.